“My Lord and my God!” John 20, 19-31.

-Again, the narrative arch of story telling whether in the gospels or on film, remind us of how compelling the issue of faith and doubt remains on our minds, and how it has been on the minds of believers since the days of the Apostles, Mary and the other women at the tomb, and, of course, Thomas whose remarkable act of faith we witness today.
+Again, the narrative arch of storytelling reminds us of how compelling the issue of faith and doubt remains on our minds.
+How it has been on the minds of believers since the days of the Apostles, Mary and the other women at the tomb, and Thomas, whose remarkable act of faith we witness today.

 Here are some final thoughts of mine.

-What touches us on the Sunday after Easter is the encounter of Jesus and Thomas.
-We read this same passage each year with Thomas’ faith statement: “My Lord and my God.”
+What touches us on Sunday after Easter is the encounter between Jesus and Thomas.
+We read this same passage each year with Thomas’s faith statement: “My Lord and my God.”
 So what’s the connection between Thomas’ doubts about Jesus and the Resurrection, and this Divine Mercy Sunday?

 On this Divine Mercy Sunday, we renew our willingness to go outward to those in need, to help others to see the face of God in Jesus Christ, the human face of God among us.